 2. Criteria for determining a trade name infringing on a protected mark

-In order to be legally protected in the name of a trade name, an organization or individual must satisfy the conditions specified in Article 78 of the Law on Intellectual Property 2005 (“IP Law 2005”), including: (i) It consists of a proper name; (ii) It is not identical with or confusingly similar to a trade name which was used earlier by another person in the same business sector and locality; and (iii) It is not identical with or confusingly similar to another person’s trademarks or a geographical indication which was protected before the date of use of such trade name.
+In order to be legally protected in the name of a trade name, an organization or individual must satisfy the conditions specified in Article 78 of Law on Intellectual Property 2005, amended on 2007 (“IP Law 2005”), including: (i) It consists of a proper name; (ii) It is not identical with or confusingly similar to a trade name which was used earlier by another person in the same business sector and locality; and (iii) It is not identical with or confusingly similar to another person’s trademarks or a geographical indication which was protected before the date of use of such trade name.

 Therefore, to be able to conclude whether a trade name infringes a protected trademark or not, it should be based on at least the following two factors: